conc2304/audio-visualizer/README.md

 ## Anatomy of p5js Sketch Developement within VYZBY
 New Sketches in p5Js get registered in `'./src/js/services/SketchRegistration.js'` and get imported together as an array of objects.

 p5JS sketches are found and kept in the `./src/js/sketches/` directory.
-An exampple of an existing sketch is `vyzby-app/src/js/sketches/SketchConstructorWEBGLWave.js`
+An example of an existing sketch is `vyzby-app/src/js/sketches/SketchConstructorWEBGLWave.js`

-Sketches are created as a constructror class
+Sketches are created as a constructor class
 The constructor must have a `render()` function.
 This is what gets called for each registered sketch on the p5js `draw()` cycle.

 New Sketch files need the following files